ibm-cloud-docs/assistant-data/skill-search-add.md

 ## Test the search skill
 {: #search-skill-add-test-via-api}

-After you configure the search, you can send test queries to see the search results that get returned from {{site.data.keyword.discoveryshort}} by using the "Try it out" pane of the search skill.
+After you configure the search, you can send test queries to see the search results that get returned from {{site.data.keyword.discoveryshort}} by using the **Try it out** pane of the search skill.

-You cannot test the full end-to-end user experience from the dialog skill's "Try it out" pane.
+You cannot test the full end-to-end user experience from the dialog skill's **Try it out** pane.
 The search skill is configured separately and attached to an assistant.
-The dialog skill has no way of knowing the details of the search, and therefore cannot show search results in its "Try it out" pane.
+The dialog skill has no way of knowing the details of the search, and therefore cannot show search results in its **Try it out** pane.

-**1.5.0 and later**: Starting with the 1.5.0 release, you can test the end-to-end user experience by using the *preview link* integration.
-For more information, see [Testing your assistant from a web page](/docs/assistant-data?topic=assistant-data-deploy-web-link).
-{: important}

-### Testing the search skill by using the API
-{: #search-skill-add-test-via-api}

-If you are using a version of the product before the 1.5.0 release, you must use the API to test the end-to-end user experience.
-With version 1.5.0 or later, you can use the preview link integration for testing.
-{: note}

 To test the full experience that customers will have when they ask questions that are either answered by the dialog or trigger a search, you must test it by using the API.